sarahmclo/slidles-puzzle/README.md

 Counts the number of moves made, encouraging strategic thinking.

 - **Audio**
-Subtle sound effects enhance the interactive experience without being distracting.
-Calming audio available with off/on toggle, muted initially.
-Fun win sound for optimum sense of accomplishment.
+Subtle tile sound effects and calming music enhance the interactive experience without being distracting and using off/on toggle for optimal UX.
+Fun win sound when puzzle is solved for optimum sense of accomplishment.

 - **Puzzle**
 The core feature, designed to be engaging and rewarding, with varying levels of difficulty.